 - Have 7-10 portions of fruit and vegetables a day.
 Have a rainbow of fruit and vegetables a day.
-Salads, soups and smoothies can help you pack more in.
-Plants are full of antioxidants, phytochemicals and nutrients which help us detox, protects our sperm and eggs from oxidative damage and improves egg and sperm quality.
+Salads, soups, stews, stir-fries and smoothies can help you pack more in.
+Plants are full of antioxidants, phytochemicals and nutrients which help us detox, protect our sperm and eggs from oxidative damage and improve egg and sperm quality.

 - Drink 1 ½ – 2 litres of filtered water or decaffeinated herbal teas a day.
 I coffee and a couple of black teas if you have to but always have them after breakfast with a protein snack or meal.
 We need to be well hydrated to eliminate toxins via the bowel and the kidneys and keep cells working optimally.

 - Oils and fats are good for fertility.
 Essential Fatty Acids (EFA’s) help us make prostaglandins, hormones and the cell membranes of all cells, including sperm and eggs.
 Cell membranes need to be fluid so toxins are able to leave the cells and enzymes and hormones, in the case of eggs and follicles can trigger them to grow and release at ovulation.
 Good fats are MUFA’s and PUFA’s from seeds, nuts, coconut oil, olive oil and saturated fats from organic grass fed butter and best of all EPA and DHA from fish oil and oily fish ( SMASH – salmon, mackerel, anchovies, sardines and herring) Try and have 3 portions a week.